-What would we do differently if we were to do our stay in Norheimsund over again?
+What would we do differently if we were to stay in Norheimsund again?

-Well, we added in a buffer day to every segment of our vacation, primarily for inclement weather but also so that we had flexibility if we found additional things we wanted to do or see.
+We added a buffer day to every vacation segment, primarily for inclement weather and flexibility if we found additional things we wanted to do or see.

 Although we had a perfect weather day for our buffer day, three nights in Norheimsund was too many.
 We would reduce our stay from three nights to two nights.

-In addition to shortening our stay, we would have stayed somewhere that was more in line with our style.
-Unfortunately, those options are super limited and none exist in Norheimsund.
+In addition to shortening our stay, we would have stayed somewhere more in line with our style.
+Unfortunately, those options were super limited, and none exist in Norheimsund.

-One option was Hardanger House in Jondal, however, I contacted them prior to our trip and they did not respond to me.
-Another option would have been Woodnest in Odda but I didn’t learn about it until after our trip.
+One option was Hardanger House in Jondal; however, I contacted them before our trip, and they did not respond to me.
+Another option would have been Woodnest in Odda, but I didn’t learn about it until after our trip.

 Eat, shop, and tour recommendations